Multi-Media Journalist, BBC Swahili Service

 Our output aims to make international news relevant to an East African audience, and bring international perspectives to bear on East African developments.
 Reporting in a dynamic and compelling fashion is important and interactivity forms a critical part of our content across all platforms.

-We are looking for a Producer / Presenter with reporting skills of regional news and current affairs to work for BBC Swahili.
+We are looking for a Producer / Presenter with a strong knowledge of Sports both in Africa and globally to work for BBC Swahili.
 The candidate must also have excellent understanding of Regional, British and International News and Current Affairs relevant to Our Swahili audience.

 You will originate research, prepare, produce and present programs, items, packages, interviews, discussions, background, analysis and features, for radio, TV, online, mobile and social media.